-Our team of therapists and coaches
+Our team of top-tier therapists

 At The Grove, we’re attuned to your needs and our qualified team of experienced therapists are here to lend an ear and offer guidance and support.
-All of our counsellors and psychotherapists at The Grove adhere to the strict code of ethics and are committed to working professionally and confidentially with you.
-They are all fully qualified and members of their professional body, such as British Association for Counselling and Psychotherapy (BACP) or registered with United Kingdom Council for Psychotherapy (UKCP) or College of Sexual and Relationship Therapy (COSRT).
+All of our top-tier therapists at The Grove adhere to the strict code of ethics and are committed to working professionally and confidentially with you.
+They are all fully qualified and accredited members of their professional body, such as British Association for Counselling and Psychotherapy (BACP) or registered with United Kingdom Council for Psychotherapy (UKCP) or College of Sexual and Relationship Therapy (COSRT).
 They are equipped to deal with a number of issues that may be troubling you and are available to answer your counselling FAQs anytime.

 Ian is a qualified and experienced psychotherapist who has been in practice for over 15 years.
 In addition to providing individual adult therapy, he is also a trained family, couple, child and adolescent therapist.
 He has been the School Counsellor at Lady Margaret’s School in London for the past six years and so has significant expertise in working with complex adolescent and family issues in both short and long term contexts.

 As a counsellor, Ian has particular expertise in working with addiction and the impact of substance abuse on individuals and families.
 He has significant experience of working with disordered eating, all forms of abuse, compulsive behaviours, stress, grief, depression and anxiety.
 He is also skilled in relationship and family counselling, group facilitation and providing clinical supervision for his colleagues and other healthcare practitioners.
 Ian practises for The Grove in Wimpole Street.
 He works as a couple’s counsellor at The Grove, and also offers individual therapy, adolescent therapy, family therapy, executive coaching and supervision.